rtlabs-com/p-net/doc/getting_started_freertos.rst

 When the build completes you can find the sample-app binary in ``build.cube/pn_dev.bin``.
 Flash this binary to your board by uploading it to the USB disk as usual for STM32 boards.

+A serial port will also be available via the USB cable.